bSchnepp/PathToolKit/README.md

 A simple drawing/widget toolkit, utilizing XCB.
 ___

-PathToolKit is meant to be a simple widget/drawing toolkit that I can just use.
+PathToolKit is meant to be a simple-to-understand but deep in features widget/drawing toolkit that I can just use.
-I tend to enjoy making things from scratch, this (as with almost everything else here) is a 'for fun project'.

-As usual, things are being designed in a fairly random and currently inconsistent order.
+It is a work in progress, with many features, ideas, anything being very fluid and subject to change rather rapdily.
 ___

 Core features (TODO):